Willy Adames Player Props: Brewers vs. Diamondbacks

 Willy Adames At The Plate

-- Among the qualifying hitters in baseball, he ranks 32nd in batting average, 33rd in on-base percentage, and 39th in slugging.

-- Adames has picked up a hit in 77.8% of his nine games this year, with multiple hits in 33.3% of those games.
+- Adames has gotten at least one hit in 70.0% of his games this year (seven of 10), with more than one hit three times (30.0%).

-- In nine games played this year, he has homered in two of them.
+- In 10 games played this year, he has homered in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.